Maintaining Safety and Updating Regulations for the Commercial Space Industry Receive Bipartisan Support

 - The dual mandate of FAA as a regulator and promoter of commercial space industry

-- Integration of the commercial space industry in the National Air Space (NAS)
+- Integration of commercial space industry in the National Air Space (NAS)

 Safety in commercial space industry